Follow us 261.1k

 What Are the Emerging Predictors of Heart Disease?

-Not too long ago normalizing cholesterol levels were viewed as a high priority in heart care.
+Not too long ago normalizing cholesterol levels was viewed as a high priority in heart care.
 What we thought was very important in regards to “Good” and “Bad” cholesterol is not so.

-While cholesterol still counts, we now know to focus on types of blood lipids: LDL size and HDL ratios, HDL/cholesterol ratio and triglyceride/HDL.
-Large particle LDLs are not harmful to your health while the smaller, denser LDL particles can more easily oxidize and trigger inflammation.
+While cholesterol still counts, we now know to focus on types of blood lipids: LDL size, HDL/cholesterol ratio and triglyceride/HDL ratio.
+Although experts disagree on this, large particle LDLs may not be harmful to your health while the smaller, denser LDL particles can more easily oxidize and trigger inflammation.

 Inflammation is a natural part of the body’s immune system.
 It is a response to help repair different types of damage.